yaseensinger/linkedin_webscrape/README.md

 The script will prompt you to enter your LinkedIn email address and password.
 Once you have entered your credentials, the script will start scraping data.

 ## Tableu Public Link
-You can view the scraped data in Tableu Public here: [link to Tableu Public dashboard]
+You can view the scraped data in Tableu Public here: https://public.tableau.com/shared/T8X88444G?:display_count=n&:origin=viz_share_link

 ## Other Information
 The script is written in Python 3.